 A few years ago, the StrongLifts forum became paid.
 The explanation was that a close community “keeps the trolls away”, but was this the real reason for the change?
 Of course, not.
 It was a business decision.
 Truth be told, criticism has never been allowed on the StrongLifts website.
 This turned the whole movement into a weird cult.

-However, this is not the case.
-The truth is that both of the mentioned bodybuilders did much more than 5×5 workouts.
-They’ve experimented with everything and Arnold was notorious for his volume approach.
-Yes, he did some powerlifting competitions but most of the time he trained with high volume and did many exercises.
-His workouts used to take hours.
-Of course, he also took a good amount of Vitamin ‘S’ and so did Reg Park.
+The mentioned bodybuilders did much more than 5×5 workouts.
+For example, Arnold was notorious for his volume approach.
+Yes, he did some powerlifting, but most of the time, he trained with high volume and did many exercises.
+His workouts took hours.
+Of course, he also took a good amount of Vitamin S and so did Reg Park.